lzabrocki/cruise_air_pollution/README.md

 # Estimating the Local Air Pollution Impacts of Maritime Traffic: A Principled Approach for Observational Data

 This repo provides all the codes to reproduce the analysis of our paper entitled *Estimating the Local Air Pollution Impacts of Maritime Traffic: A Principled Approach for Observational Data*.
-Data are archived on an Open Science Framework repository: [Put link here].
+Data are archived on an Open Science Framework repository: https://osf.io/v8aps/.
 Some noise was added to weather data as we were not allowed by Météo-France to share them publicly.

 The repository is organized to render the annotated codes as a Distill website, which can be found at this link: https://lzabrocki.github.io/cruise_air_pollution/.